metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `pull_policy` (String) PullPolicy describes how to pull docker image
 - `repository` (String) Repository contains name of docker image + it's repository if needed
 - `tag` (String) Tag contains desired docker image version

+<a id="nestedatt--spec--vminsert--image_pull_secrets"></a>
+### Nested Schema for `spec.vminsert.image_pull_secrets`

+Optional:

+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.

 <a id="nestedatt--spec--vminsert--insert_ports"></a>